Controlling serial execution across your organization

 Figure 2.
 Screenshot showing a queued job in a serial group -

-The serial group start and end block statuses indicate the status of the jobs place in the serial group.
-For example if a job starts and is then cancelled while running, either manually or due to waiting beyond the time limit, the group start block shows a "Completed" status because the job started.
+The serial group start and end block statuses indicate the status of the job’s place in the serial group.
+For example, if a job starts and is then canceled while running, either manually or due to waiting beyond the time limit, the group start block shows a "Completed" status because the job started.

 Managing serial groups